Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new Service Level Objective' with specific types (monitor-based, metric-based, time-slice), distinguishing it from other create-* tools on the server.
-The verb and resource are explicit.
+The description clearly states 'Create a new Service Level Objective' and lists the three types (monitor-based, metric-based, time-slice), effectively distinguishing from sibling tools like update-slo and delete-slo.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.